mpizenberg/aiken-token-cred/README.md

 Using token credentials is as easy as triggering a withdrawal for the script credential of this validator.
 For the credentials to be valid, there are the following requirements:
 - Each token policy ID to be verified must be present in the redeemer.
-- The token must be presented in a reference input at the index specified in the redeemer.
+- The token must be present in an input (or reference input) at the index specified in the redeemer.
 - The payment credential for the UTxO containing the token must be proven:
+  - Either that UTxO is spent, or if it is referenced, the following must be true:
   - If it is a wallet address, the public key hash must be present in the `required_signers` field of the transaction.
   - If it is a script address, a withdraw action for that script must be present in the transaction.

 ## Optimizations

 Further optimizations with more indexes are possible.
-To keep it simple, this first iteration of the validator only requires the index of the reference input containing the token.
+To keep it simple, this first iteration of the validator only requires the index of the input containing the token.